Last updated on August 30th, 2023 at 11:19 am

 - Social security contributions

-Income tax is worked out according to how much you earn – in other words, your tax bracket.
-The higher your tax bracket, the more you could be liable to pay.
-However, in Spain the situation is complicated by the fact that income tax is split between the national and regional governments.
-The national government applies set rates for each tax bracket which apply across Spain, but the local rates charged by regional governments will vary.
-This means that how much you need to pay in total will depend on where exactly in Spain you live.
+However, Spain splits income tax between the national and regional governments.
+The national government applies set rates for each tax bracket which apply across Spain, but the local rates charged by regional governments vary.
+This means that how much you need to pay in total depends on where exactly in Spain you live.

-Tip 3: Plan Your Budget
+Tip 3: Plan your budget

 - Rent payments